 If you experience any such issues, ensure that your Apple TV is running the most recent version of tvOS.
 Next, follow the steps below:

 - Make use of the proper HDMI input and settings.
-For high-quality 4K or HDR video, you may need to use a different HDMI input on your television, depending on its model.
+For high-quality 4K or HDR video, depending on its model, you may need to use a different HDMI input on your television.
 Some televisions, for example, only support HDR on HDMI input 2 or HDMI input 3.
 Check the user guide for your television to see which inputs support 4K and HDR.

 Further, you might also need to enable HDR10 or Dolby Vision in your television’s video or HDMI settings.